 Australian High Commission in Accra.

-Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
-Your policy may not cover you for accidents that occur while using these vehicles.
-Always wear a correctly fastened and approved helmet.
+Check if your travel insurance covers you when using a motorcycle, quad bike or similar vehicle.
+Always wear a helmet.

 Only use registered taxis and limousines, preferably those arranged through your hotel.
 Take care when travelling alone at night.